Okra couscous may be a bit of a strange combination, but it’s a baby food favorite around here!

 - Transfer the cooked okra to a blender — or use an immersion blender — and puree until smooth.

-- Pour the okra over the couscous and mix very well to combine.
+- Pour the pureed okra over the couscous and mix very well to combine.

-- Let cool then serve to your little one and watch in amazement as they take it down.
+- Let cool then portion into small servings and serve to your little one or refrigerate for later.

 Notes

 You can store leftover okra couscous, once cooled, in the refrigerator for up to 5 days.
-Reheat in the microwave and serve.
+Reheat in the microwave until warmed through - but not hot - and serve.

 You can also freeze extras.
 Store in a freezer-safe bag or container for up to 3 months.
-Defrost in the refrigerator overnight, then heat in the microwave and serve.
+Defrost in the refrigerator overnight, then reheat in the microwave and serve.

 Nutrition Information: